Is Pomegranate Good for Diarrhea? Fruit vs Juice - What Helps

 Pomegranate contains several components that may support recovery:

-- Antioxidants, which support gut healing
+- Antioxidants, which support gut recovery

 - Anti-inflammatory properties, which may calm irritated intestines